drashti-a10/react-ai-poc/README.md

 ## How to Use the Application
 1.Open the application in your browser using the live demo link or by running it locally.

-2.You will see a chat window with an empty conversation area when you scroll.
+2.You will see a chat window with an empty conversation area .

 3.At the bottom of the screen, there is a chat input box where the user can type a message.